andychow326/uenroll/README.md

 ## Prerequisites

-This project is using NodeJS 18.
+This project is using NodeJS 18 and Docker for development usage.
 Please perform the following steps to align the NodeJS version:

 1. Install [NVM (Node Version Manager)](https://github.com/nvm-sh/nvm#intro)